Rhenium: Other uses

 The isotopes 186Re and 188Re are radioactive and are used for treatment of liver cancer.
-They both have similar penetration depth in tissue (5 mm for 186Re and 11 mm for 188Re), but 186Re has the advantage of a longer lifetime (90 hours vs. 17 hours).
+They both have similar penetration depth in tissue (5 mm for 186Re and 11 mm for 188Re), but 186Re has the advantage of a longer half-life (90 hours vs. 17 hours).

 188Re is also being used experimentally in a novel treatment of pancreatic cancer where it is delivered by means of the bacterium Listeria monocytogenes.
 The 188Re isotope is also used for the rhenium-SCT (skin cancer therapy).
 The treatment uses the isotope's properties as a beta emitter for brachytherapy in the treatment of basal cell carcinoma and squamous cell carcinoma of the skin.

 Related by periodic trends, rhenium has a similar chemistry to that of technetium; work done to label rhenium onto target compounds can often be translated to technetium.
 This is useful for radiopharmacy, where it is difficult to work with technetium – especially the technetium-99m isotope used in medicine – due to its expense and short half-life.

+Rhenium is used in manufacturing high precision equipment like gyroscopes.
+Its high density, mechanical stability and corrosion resistance characteristics ensure the equipment's durability and precise performance in demanding conditions.
+Rhenium cathodes are also used for their stability and precision in spectral analysis.

+Rhenium is used in aerospace, nuclear, and electronic industries, and it shows potential for application in medical instrumentation.
+In the rocket industry, it is used in engine components for booster rockets.
+Additionally, rhenium was employed in the SP-100 program due to its low-temperature ductility.

+Rhenium's stiffness and high melting point makes it a common gasket material for high pressure experiments in diamond anvil cells.